 Loss detection in real time for self-checkout at point of sale for grocery or convenience stores.
-Using EdgeX Foundry to combine POS, RFID, Weight Scale and Computer Vision data all in a single pane of glass and use it to alert associates in real time.
+A loss prevention software application was created using EdgeX Foundry to combine POS, RFID, Weight Scale and Computer Vision data all in a single pane of glass and use it to alert associates in real time.
 This demo showcases how to take advantage of data from sensors currently available in stores to create a better solution compared to using a single sensor (i.e. weight scale).

 Much of the data created in physical retail today, i.e. at brick and mortar, is not used or a portion of it is aggregated to be used later.
-Data is usually trapped in silos and make it difficult for retailers and technology integrators to merge and use data, especially in real time.
+Edge data is usually trapped in silos which makes it difficult for retailers and technology integrators to merge and use data, especially in real-time.
 Innovation is hampered because of:

-Intelligent Loss prevention is just the beginning, Intel and its partners used this demo to demonstrate what’s possible when a community works together and uses open standards to solve today’s real retail problems: LF Edge’s EdgeX Foundry architecture allows access to data across applications in real time allowing retailers and technology vendors to unlock insights that improve services and experiences.
+Intelligent Loss prevention is just the beginning, Intel and its partners used this demo to demonstrate what’s possible when a community works together and uses open standards to solve today’s real retail problems: EdgeX Foundry edge software architecture allows access to data across applications in real-time allowing retailers and technology vendors to unlock insights that improve services and experiences.
 All this is possible by augmenting common existing assets, rather than rip and replace.

 Retailers increasing self-checkout for customer convenience continue to face challenges to detect and prevent theft.
-No single sensor, i.e. RFID or scale, is theft proof at self-checkout.
+No single sensor, i.e. RFID or scale, is theft-proof at self-checkout.
 That said, combining different sensors, each with unique detection attributes can improve object detection and reconciliation accuracy.
 The tradeoff though, in traditional architecture, is a complex integration effort among sensors and the Point of Sale solution.
-Using a modern architecture, a community approach and open standards integration complexity becomes a thing of the past.
+When using a loss prevention software based on a modern architecture, a community approach, and open standards integration, then complexity becomes a thing of the past.

 The POC combined data from RFID, Scale, and CV POS RTTL to determine if an item had been scanned or not.
-RFID was Intel based open solutions RSP.
-The discrepancy was displayed differently showcasing how the data could be reutilized based on the end users preferences without a large effort.
-For detail information on the reference design used for sensor fusion for loss detection at self-checkout, including use of machine learning to connect point-of-sale systems, weight scale sensors, cameras, and RFIDs to accurately detect checkout items visit https://software.intel.com/en-us/iot/reference-implementations/point-of-sale-loss-prevention
+RFID was Intel-based open solutions RSP.
+The discrepancy was displayed differently showcasing how the data could be reutilized based on the end users' preferences without a large effort.
+For detailed information on the reference design used for sensor fusion for loss detection at self-checkout, including the use of machine learning to connect point-of-sale systems, weight scale sensors, cameras, and RFIDs to accurately detect checkout items visit https://software.intel.com/en-us/iot/reference-implementations/point-of-sale-loss-prevention

 The entire demo took 3 months.
 The speed of integration took 2 hours to 2 weeks for each vendor.
-Flooid was able to integrate with EdgeX in a couple of hours.
-It took a couple of weeks for all the other applications to integrate to EdgeX and a 5-day onsite meetup to bring all together.
-The remaining 2 months were dedicated to hardening the solution and for each vendor to work on nuances for the physical sensor and to tune their specific applicational requirements.
+Flooid was able to integrate with EdgeX's open-edge architecture in just a couple of hours.
+It took a couple of weeks for all the other applications to integrate into EdgeX and a 5-day onsite meetup to bring it all together.
+The remaining 2 months were dedicated to hardening the solution and for each vendor to work on nuances for the physical sensor and to tune their specific application requirements.
 Finally, each application provider focused on their area of expertise, i.e. POS did not have to be a CV or RFID expert and vice versa.
-As a result a System Integrator and or the POS provider can focus on new use cases to build business value while reducing the integration effort and risk.
+As a result, a System Integrator and or the POS provider can focus on new use cases to build business value while reducing the integration effort and risk.

 Architecture provided by IOTech

 Commit to the initiative and join ORI, let us know if you have a use case that you’d like to work together on.
 Collaborate on the EdgeX Vertical Solutions Working Group.
-Contribute to the EdgeX Foundry project or influence standards by becoming a LF Edge member and share implementation stories such as these.
+Contribute to the EdgeX Foundry project or influence standards by becoming an LF Edge member and sharing implementation stories such as these.

-For more about EdgeX Foundry’s Journey in retail, check out this video:
+For more about EdgeX Foundry’s Journey in smart retail, check out this video: